industrial-edge/Bring-own-apps-to-shopfloor/docs/install_THT-Close-Loop-APP.md

 1. "+Add Services": graphical supported by dialogues to create a corresponding docker-compose.yml file
 2. "Import YAML": import of an existing docker-compose.yml file and adapt it afterwards

-In this use case, you can select the 2nd option to import an existing docker-compose.yaml file directly.
+In this use case, you can select the 2nd option to import an existing docker-compose.yml file of the THT Close-Loop directly. **Since there are some credential information in the yml file, we cannot fully display it.**

 ![install_tht_step3-2](graphics/install_tht_step3-2.png)

 After all the docker-compse.yml configuration completed, a window with ‘Add version’ appears.
-As it is the first version of your app, you do not modify anything and just click on ‘Create’.
+As it is the first version of your app, you do not need to modify anything and just click on ‘Create’.

 <img src="graphics/install_tht_step3-3.png" alt="install_tht_step3-3" style="zoom: 50%;" />

-If everything in the docker-compose is correct and the built images exist are available, your first version of your THT Close-Loop app is available.
+If everything in the docker-compose is correct and the built images are available, your first version of your THT Close-Loop app is available to be uploaded to Industrial Edge Management.
 This might take a second.

 ![image-20220509145358015](graphics/install_tht_step3-4.png)

-#### 4. Install THT Close-Loop app on Industrial Edge Device
+#### Install THT Close-Loop app on Industrial Edge Device

 So far, you have completed the app uploading to Industrial Edge Management, and you can see the app version list in Industrial Edge Management.
 Then you can click on the download icon of your version and a new window to install the app is opened.